A History of the Lineal Heavyweight Championship (1885 – 2021)

-Starting with the original top division king John L. Sullivan up to the present day and current number one Tyson Fury.
+We begin with the original king John L. Sullivan and continue our journey up to the present day.

-In 1885, Sullivan’s win over Dominick McCaffrey was largely recognized as the place the lineal championship began.
+In 1885, Sullivan’s win over Dominick McCaffrey took recognition as the place the lineal championship began.

-Even though Sullivan didn’t defend his crown through a four-year period between 1888 and 1892, a defense against undefeated James J. Corbett is in the record books as the maiden official world title fight at the weight.
+Even though Sullivan didn’t defend his crown through four years between 1888 and 1892, a defense against undefeated James J. Corbett is in the record books as the maiden official world title fight at the weight.

 Defending just once in two and a half years, Fitzsimmons eventually lost his title to James J. Jeffries in 1899.
-Jeffries, the most active champion of his era, defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.
+The most active champion of his era, Jeffries defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.

-Marvin Hart and Tommy Burns briefly took turns holding the mantle for the next three years until a certain Jack Johnson won the title in 1908.
+Marvin Hart and Tommy Burns briefly took turns holding the mantle for the next three years until a confident Jack Johnson won the title in 1908.

 Johnson made nine defenses in seven years, including a knockout over Jeffries, who came out of retirement in 1910 for a one-off special event.